juliazubko/clustering_dashplotly/README.md

 # clustering_dashplotly
-### Clusters the data and makes a dashboard with some basic exploratory plots
+### Clusters the data and makes a dashboard with some basic plots
 ### [UMAP, DBSCAN,  Agglomerative, Dash,  Plotly]
 ### *school assignment*